-In HPMS, upload the following:
+In the HPMS, upload the following:

 Template Timeline re: development and staffing of compliance program

-Note: All compliance plans must be implemented no later than the effective date of the pending contract.

 Key Management Staff

 The purpose of this section is to ensure that qualified staffs are available to support Medicare Advantage organizations.
 Position descriptions for the key management staff and an organizational chart showing the relationships of the various departments will demonstrate that Medicare Advantage organizations meet this requirement.
-The following attestations were developed to implement the regulations of CFR 422.503(b) (4) (ii).
+The following attestations were developed to implement the regulations of4242 CFR 422.503(b) (4) (ii).

-In HPMS, complete the table below:
+In the HPMS, complete the table below: